expectedtodie/expectedtodie/_posts/2022-05-01-expectedtodie-part2.md

 4: Take time to find a specialist, especially if you have a rare condition.

+---

-Coming next in the series: “The Specialist”.
+Check out Part 3 in the series: [The Specialist](https://expectedtodie.com/expectedtodie-part3).

 **Disclaimer**: I am not a physician nor any kind of healthcare worker.
 Nothing I say should be taken as medical advice.
 I will simply tell my story for my particular situation and hope you will get something out of it.